Chill-Astro/FOSS-Root-Checker/README.md

 > [!NOTE]
 > Also ensure to Download this APK only from Trusted Sources such as FDroid, UptoDown, Appteka (thanks for testing my Pre-Release Builds) and so on.

+> [!IMPORTANT]
+> This Project is not Affiliated with Google, Magisk, and other Open Source / Closed Source Referenced in this Project.
+Certain Brands mentioned are for General Information Only.

 > [!WARNING]
 > Do not trust sources listed in [this page](https://github.com/Chill-Astro/FOSS-Root-Checker/issues/1) and NEVER TRUST .ZIP FILES PROVIDED IN ANY FORKED / STOLEN REPOSITORY'S READMEs!
 They Bypass Github's Security Checks and may Compromise your System with Malware and Steal your ENTIRE Data!